 There is no cure for Irritable Bowel Syndrome, but there is a way to control the symptoms and episodes.
 If you suffer from extreme episodes, it is important to speak to your GP in order to rule out the possibility of a more serious condition such as Crohn’s Disease or a stomach ulcer.

 If you are diagnosed with IBS, you may be prescribed medication to reduce the spasms and calm your bowels; Colofac, Fybogel, and Colpermin are some of the most commonly prescribed drugs.

 Lifestyle changes such as exercise, and dietary modifications to increase your intake of fibre and other nutrients, can also be helpful.
 Emotional factors, such as anxiety or stress can also contribute to IBS.
 Every case is different.
 For some it is just a sensitivity to certain types of foods, while in others the condition is related more to emotional distress.

-It is important to speak to your doctor and not self-medicate; what works for some people may not work for you.
 When it comes to IBS patients require a solution that is tailored to their needs.

 If you suffer from severe or incapacitating episodes of IBS, it may seem impossible to live a normal life.
 However, if you work together with your GP and create a plan that includes appropriate medication and a diet designed specifically for you, you can minimise symptoms and go on with your normal activities.

 It may take time, and trial and error, but once you find what works for you, you will see your IBS episodes become less frequent.
 Symptoms will usually be less intense.
 Talk to your GP to begin to formulate a treatment plan.